 One way of preventing these scratches and urine stains is clipping your pet’s nails regularly.
-The fewer the scratches, the easier it’s going to be removing the urine spots on your floor and preventing it from soaking into the underlayment.
+The fewer the scratches, the easier it’s going to be removing the urine spots on your floor and preventing them from soaking into the underlayment.

 Removing Stains on Permeable and Impermeable Wood Floors

-Below, is detailed cleaning steps that I’d recommend you try on each of the above types of wooden floor surfaces.
+Below are detailed cleaning steps that I’d recommend you try on each of the above types of wooden floor surfaces.

 1. Impermeable Wooden Floors

-Impermeable hardwood floors are usually made of a non-porous top layer that doesn’t allow any liquid to pass through and are- therefore- easier to clean compared to permeable wooden floors.
+Impermeable hardwood floors are usually made of a non-porous top layer that doesn’t allow any liquid to pass through and are therefore easier to clean compared to permeable wooden floors.

 If your wooden floor is impermeable, follow the procedure below to get rid of dog pee: